WebThingsIO/addon-list/README.md

-List of installable add-ons for the Mozilla IoT Gateway.
+List of installable add-ons for the Mozilla WebThings Gateway.
 These are discoverable from the **Settings** page.

 # Building Add-ons